vlocityinc/newport-design-system/docs/DevelopmentSetup.md

  cd ~/projects/ui-interaction-builder-components
 ```

-5. Create .env file and add NBA_COMPONENTS variable

-    -   We do this step because we run our changes against the ui-nba-components repo to make sure we are not breaking
-        their team codebase with our changes.
-When we run git push, husky runs the git push hook that runs their codebase based on this path.

-    `echo NBA_COMPONENTS=/Users/atrzeciak/blt/app/main/core/ui-nba-components > .env`
-    -- modified for your dev setup pointing to the repository modules for ui-nba-components repo

-6. Switch to the `master` branch if you are not already on it:
+5. Switch to the `master` branch if you are not already on it:

     ```sh
     git checkout master
     ```

-7. Install the npm modules for the repo:
+6. Install the npm modules for the repo:

     `yarn install`

     (if you have issues with this command run `rm yarn.lock` or run `git clean -xfd` and make sure you have no file changed with `git status`)

-8. Build the repo:
+7. Build the repo:

     ```sh
     yarn build
     ```

-9. Run mvn compile (See instructions here to setup mvn: https://sites.google.com/a/salesforce.com/butc/user-documentation/install-maven):
+8. Run mvn compile (See instructions here to setup mvn: https://sites.google.com/a/salesforce.com/butc/user-documentation/install-maven):

     ```sh
     mvn compile